BYLAWS OF THE AMERICAN SOCIETY OF GENE & CELL THERAPY

 Board of Directors

 7.1 Membership: The Board of Directors shall consist of the President, who shall serve as chairperson, the President-Elect, the Vice President, the Secretary, the Treasurer, the Membership Council Chair, the Clinical and Translational Council Chair, the Education and Scientific Council Chair and six (6) at-large directors.
-The Editor-in-Chief of the Society's Journal and the Chairman of the Advisory Council shall serve as ex-officio non-voting members.
+The Editor-in-Chief of the Society's Journal shall serve as an ex-officio non-voting member.
 Council Chairs shall serve for three (3)-year terms, the terms thereof arranged so that the term of one (1) Council Chair will expire each year.
 At-large directors shall serve for three (3)-year terms, the terms thereof arranged so that the terms of two (2) at-large directors will expire each year.
 Vacancies created by the death, resignation or removal of a Council Chair or an at-large director or by the election of a Council Chair or an at-large director as an officer, shall, as soon as practicable, be filled by the Board of Directors by majority vote thereof, the person so elected to serve for the remainder of the unexpired term.

 7.2 Functions: The Board of Directors is the administrative and policymaking body of the Society and shall manage the affairs of the Society and perform all such acts as are necessary to fulfill such functions or as are required or permitted by these Bylaws or the Articles of Incorporation.
 The Board of Directors shall determine questions of policy, receive reports of committees and approve or disapprove their recommendations, and provide advice and approval or disapproval to the President and President-Elect in regard to committee and chairperson appointments.
 It is empowered to enter into contracts and authorize expenditures necessary for the Society.
 The Board of Directors will be responsible to implement an appropriate procedure for conducting, reviewing and accepting the annual audit of the Society.
 The Board of Directors may adopt such rules and regulations for the conduct of its business as shall be deemed advisable, and may, in the execution of the powers granted, delegate authority and responsibility to the Executive Committee (as defined in Article 7.11 of these Bylaws).